MicrosoftDocs/azure-docs/articles/databox-online/azure-stack-edge-gpu-deploy-virtual-machine-powershell.md

 <!--[!INCLUDE [azure-stack-edge-gateway-deploy-vm-overview](../../includes/azure-stack-edge-gateway-deploy-virtual-machine-overview.md)]-->

 This tutorial describes how to create and manage a VM on your Azure Stack Edge Pro device using Azure PowerShell.
+This article applies to Azure Stack Edge Pro GPU, Azure Stack Edge Pro R and Azure Stack Edge Mini R devices.

 ## VM deployment workflow